Simon Luhrs

 Simon Luhrs (born 18 June 1970) is a former Australian rules footballer who played with the Brisbane Bears in the Australian Football League (AFL).

 Luhrs, a zone selection in the 1989 VFL Draft, was a member of the Queensland team which defeated Victoria in 1991.
 Towards the end of the 1991 AFL season he broke into the seniors for the first time and was also a full-back in the reserves premiership team.
 While primarily a key defender, Luhrs was also used as a ruckman on occasions.

 After leaving Brisbane he began playing for Central District in the SANFL.
-He got his second chance to play AFL football when he was picked up by Hawthorn in the 1994 Mid-season Draft.
-Luhrs however didn't play a senior game for Hawthorn and finished his career at Central District.
+He got his second chance to play AFL football when he was picked up by Hawthorn in the 1994 mid-season draft.
+Luhrs, however, did not play a senior game for Hawthorn and finished his career at Central District.